PrefectHQ/prefect/docs/guides/webhooks.md

 ### Dynamic webhook events

-Now let's say that after a few days you and the Data Science team are getting a lot of value from the automations you have set up with the static webhook.
+Let's say that after a few days you and the Data Science team are getting a lot of value from the automations you have set up with the static webhook.
 You've agreed to upgrade this webhook to handle all of the various models that the team produces.
 It's time to add some dynamic information to your webhook template.